CMU-MBL/IMU_Exercise_Prediction/README.md

 ## Overview

 This repository presents the implementation of our collaborative project between UPenn/Orthopaedics, UDel/Physical Therapy, and CMU/Engineering on exercise prediction.
-The manuscript reporting outcomes of this project is currently under review at the *IEEE Journal of Biomedical and Health Informatics (JBHI)*.
+The manuscript reporting outcomes of this project is currently under revision at the *IEEE Journal of Biomedical and Health Informatics (JBHI)*.

 The preprint version is now available on [TechRxiv](https://doi.org/10.36227/techrxiv.23296487.v1).